cbonoz/arbichain/README2.md

 ### Technologies used
 <!-- https://ethglobal.com/events/hackfs2024/prizes-->
 Filecoin: Storage of assets shared during the deliberation process.
-Involved parties can upload evidence as a document and these are made available to the judge at the time of signing.
+Involved parties can upload evidence as a document and these are made available to the judge at the time of case determination.
+Filecoin entries are dynamically linked to the smart contract and only returned to the parties when the case is accessed.
 Lit Protocol: Security of the uploads and data on chain.
-Involved parties sign their statements and evidence using the Lit message signing action before submitting to the network/contract..
+Involved parties sign their statements and evidence using the Lit message signing action before submitting to the network/contract.

+Chainlink:
+* Programmatic management of subscriptions: Whenever a new ArbContract is deployed, a consumer is added authorization the new instance of the contract to initiate API calls.
+* Chainlink Function call: Prior to closing, a chainlink function call is made that analyzes both the plaintiff's and defendant's response and saves it to the contract state.
+This result is shown to the judge during determination.
 Galadriel: L1 AI Agent
 Huddle01: Video evidence.